SoftBank names Nikesh Arora president and Son's likely successor

-The move comes as Son and SoftBank are battling to make their 2013 acquisition of U.S. carrier Sprint Corp (S.N) for more than $20 billion (£12.8 billion) profitable.
-A sluggish Japanese economy is forcing the company to increasingly look overseas for growth.
+The move comes as Son and SoftBank are battling to make their 2013 acquisition of U.S. carrier Sprint Corp for more than $20 billion profitable.
+A sluggish Japanese economy, though, has forced the company to increasingly look overseas for growth.

 "Yes.
 He's 10 years younger than me, and he has more abilities than me," Son told reporters, when asked if Arora was a potential candidate to succeed him.